Tax Planning in December? 5 Tips for Now

 “There is a five-year rule on Roth conversions, meaning you cannot withdraw the money tax-free for five years,” says Jimmy.
 “However, if you convert at the end of this year, you get credit for the entire year because it is retroactive to January 1.
 Converting at year-end gives you one year down.”

-If you’re not 59½, any amount withheld is not only considered taxable income, you also may incur an early withdrawal penalty.
+If you’re not age 59½, any amount withheld is considered taxable income and may incur an early withdrawal penalty.

 2. Contribute to a 529 for Tax-Free Withdrawals